Asia Innovations Group

 Asia Innovations Group Limited (ASIG) is a mobile social company based in Singapore.
 ASIG has an integrated portfolio of social, gaming and e-commerce platforms including apps such as Uplive, the live video platform, CuteU and Lamour, the live dating apps, and Haya, live voice social app.

 History

 Asia Innovations Group (ASIG) was founded in 2013 by Andy Tian and Ouyang Yun.
 It currently has eighteen offices in cities including Cairo, Delhi, Tokyo, Taipei, Jakarta, Hong Kong, Ho Chi Minh City, and Los Angeles.

 ASIG's focus is on serving users from the Major Emerging Markets (MEMs) including Southeast Asia, Middle East, North Africa, and Latin America.

-As of 5 January 2022 ASIG has more than 400 million users for all of its apps from over 150 countries and regions around the world.
+As of July 2023, ASIG has more than 700 million users for all of its apps from over 150 countries and regions around the world.

 Social apps

-ASIG operates a number of social apps.
-Following are a few notable ones.

 Uplive

 Uplive is a social platform for audio and video livestreaming.
 As of October 2022, it has more than 300 million registered users in over 150 countries.
 Uplive ranks #1 in Taiwan and few Arab countries among live streaming apps.
 In partnership with Google, Uplive provides real-time text-to-text and speech-to-text translations for more than 120 languages in the world.